 • Frontal plagiocephaly is the next most common type.
 It affects the suture that runs from ear to ear on the top of the head.
 It is more common in girls.

 Causes of premature fusion are as follows

-There are many factors which can lead to premature fusion of skull bones in infants and that are as follows
+There are many factors which can lead to premature fusion of skull bones in infants and that is as follows

 • Biomechanical factors which can lead to craniosynostosis include fetal head constraint during pregnancy.